Fish sauce: Korea

 In Korea, fish sauce is called eojang (어장).

-Across the Korean Peninsula, aekjeot (액젓, literally "liquid jeotgal"), a type of fish sauce usually made from fermented anchovies or kkanari (pacific sand lances), is used as a crucial ingredient in many types of kimchi, both for taste and fermentation.
+Across the Korean Peninsula, aekjeot (액젓, literally "liquid jeotgal"), a type of fish sauce usually made from fermented anchovies or kkanari (sand lances), is used as a crucial ingredient in many types of kimchi, both for taste and fermentation.

 In Jeju Island, eoganjang (어간장), made of fermented godori (young chub mackerel) or horse mackerel, is used in place of soy sauce.